 Free E-book, Carnival Game Ideas, Hints and Tips for your Fall Event

-Fall carnivals (and Halloween carnivals) are great for schools, communities, churches and congregations - bringing people together to have fun and raise funds.
+Fall carnivals &festivals are great for schools, communities and congregations - bringing people together to have fun and raise funds.
 While they are the product of lots and lots of hands-on work from leaders and volunteers, they are an absolute favorite for school families, typically the most kid-friendly fundraiser, and they build a great sense of community.

 Carnival games are the key to a fall carnival’s plan to maximize revenues.
 Some things you absolutely have to rent, like jumpy castles / bounce houses, dunking booths and battling padded sumo suits.
 For more information on turning your carnival into a seriously profitable fundraiser, scroll down to learn about a comprehensive carnival money-making guide.